googlemaps-samples/js-3d-storytelling/README.md

 3. `docker-compose up demo`

 There is a second docker compose service `docker-compose up app` which  serves the admin app.
 For this you may need to update the `config.json` file to include your data.

-### NodeJS server

-You can always use your own local web server to show the Story telling app:

-- Copy the env.example.js to env.js and update the APIKEY variable

-- `npx http-server -p 5500 ./src`

-To start the local server in admin mode do the following:

-- Copy the files in demo/src to demo/
-Bash command for above `cp -r ../demo/src ./demo`

-- In index.html, at the end of the file, it has reference to main.js.
-Change it to demo/sidebar.js bash command for above `sed -i "s/main.js/demo\/sidebar.js/g" index.html`

-And then you can start the node app by running `npx http-server -p 5500 ./src`

 ### IDEs